This post was originally published on Sept. 14, 2015, and was updated on Nov. 20th, 2019.

 It’s important to figure out what similar domains have sold for.
 I like to use these resources for checking comp sales:

 - Dnjournal.com offers a great compilation of top sales by week and year.
 You can see two-letter .com sales in the six- to seven-figure range.
+They have data going back to 2004.

 - Namebio.com is a searchable site with past sales.
 You can search using various options to find domains similar to yours.